Saturday, December 18, 2021

 Extra-virgin olive oil, for finishing

-If using wild mussels, remove the beards with a pair of “kitchen only” needle-nose pliers.
+If using wild mussels, remove the beards with a pair of “kitchen only” needle-nose pliers, just before adding to sauce in large pot.

-Scrub the mussels and clams with a brush under cold running water; set aside in a bowl.
+Scrub the mussels and clams with a brush under cold running water; set aside in two separate bowls of cold water for 15 minutes.

 Add the wine and the clam broth to the pot with the soffrito and heat to a simmer.

-Remove the mussels and clams with a slotted spoon and place in a bowl, cover and set aside.
+Remove mussels with a slotted spoon and place in the pan with the clams, cover and set aside.

 Discard any that failed to open.

-To the pot, add the Casa Marina Sauce and simmer for a couple of minutes to heat through.
+To the pot, add the can of crushed tomatoes and simmer for a 15 minutes.

 Add the fish, shrimp, and scallops.